 Donate and Dump First

-Don’t take trash to a fresh start.
-Take the time to sort clothing, kitchen and other household items.
-Make three sections: keep, donate, trash.
-Whether it’s the old wardrobe that hasn’t fit in 10 years or an old kitchen mixer, go through things and make honest assessments of what you need and don’t need.
+Whether it’s the wardrobe that you haven’t worn in 10 years (and no longer fits), or an old kitchen blender, go through things and make honest assessments of what you need and don’t need.

 Make a List